siylillian/biostat840-intro-Siyao-Li/README.md

-## 3. Include a `README.md` file

-Your local repository should include a `README.md` file describing who is the author of the website and a link to the website after it has been deployed.
-Other things you might include are the technical details for how the website was created and/or deployed.
+## Description of the Website

+This is a introduction website of Siyao Li (Lillian), the link of the website is [website](https://siylillian.github.io/biostat840-intro-Siyao-Li/).

+The website is created by the Quarto Project and deploy the website by Quarto Pub.